vincentntang/react-cap-images/README.md

 We label these transitions by "A","B","C","D", where each respective letter refers to the nearest top adjacent grid-item.
 We label these letters going downward, in a zigzag pattern.

 Each transition has a set of rules associated with it.
-Here is an example from my notes

 ```
 Scenario 2, X=-1, C gets hovered on right\